luckboy/espact/README.md

 `.rules.yml` extension is had files of package rules.

 The second directory contains a directory tree with template files for a package information and package rules.
-This directory should have the `default.rules.yml` file that have default rules.
+This directory should have the `default.rules.yml` file that has default rules.

 For example, a directory structure of a source package collection is: